Joe Montana: Early life

-Montana was born to Joseph Clifford Montana Sr. (1932–2017) and Theresa Marie Bavuso Montana (1935–2004) in New Eagle, Pennsylvania, a borough of Washington County located in the western portion of the state.
+Montana was born in New Eagle, Pennsylvania, a borough of Washington County located in the western portion of the state.
 He grew up in the city of Monongahela, a coal mining town 25 mi south of Pittsburgh.

-Montana's family were Italian-American, the name Montana being an Americanized form of the surname Montani, which comes from northern Italy.
+Montana's family were Italian-American, the name Montana being an Americanized form of the surname Montani, which comes from Camonica Valley in northern Italy.

 Montana expressed an early interest in sports, and his father first taught him the game of football.
-Montana started to play youth football when he was just eight years old, aided in part by his father.
+Montana started to play youth football when he was eight years old, aided in part by his father.
 Montana Sr. listed his son as a nine-year-old so that Montana could meet the league's minimum age requirement.

 During his formative years, Montana took an interest in baseball and basketball, in addition to football, with basketball being his favorite sport.
 Montana Sr. started a local basketball team that his son played on.
 The team practiced and played at the local armory and played their games in various regional tournaments.

 Montana received his primary education at Waverly Elementary and his secondary education at Finleyville Junior High (now known as Finleyville Middle School) and Ringgold High School.
 While at Ringgold, Montana played football, baseball, and basketball.
 Montana showed potential as a basketball player and helped Ringgold win the 1973 WPIAL Class AAA boys' basketball championship while being named an all-state player.
 He was so good that during his senior year, North Carolina State offered Montana a basketball scholarship.
 Although Montana turned down the scholarship, he seriously considered NCSU because of a promise that he could play both basketball and football for the university.

 Montana spent his first two years on the high school football team as a backup.
 As a junior, Montana earned the job as the Ringgold Rams' starting quarterback.
 Montana held the role for the final two years of his high school career; after his senior year, Parade named him to their All-American team.

-One of Montana's most notable performances during his high school years was during his junior year in a game against Monessen High School.
-Although Monessen scored a game-tying touchdown in the final moments, Montana's performance garnered attention from college recruiters, particularly those from Notre Dame.
-In the game, Montana completed 12 passes in 22 attempts, threw for 223 yards, and scored three passing touchdowns and one rushing touchdown.
+During his junior year, in a game against Monessen High School, Montana completed 12 passes in 22 attempts, threw for 223 yards, and scored three passing touchdowns and one rushing touchdown.
+His performance garnered attention from college recruiters, particularly those from Notre Dame.

 Notre Dame eventually offered Montana a scholarship, and he accepted it.
 One contributing factor in Montana's choice of colleges was that Terry Hanratty, his boyhood idol, attended Notre Dame.

 In 2006, 32 years after Montana graduated, Ringgold High School renamed their football stadium "Joe Montana Stadium".